Bijesse/curriculum2016/year1/units/unit0/README.md

-#Unit 0: Routines and Introductions
+#Unit 0: Routines & Introductions

 In this unit students will be introduced to the concept of computational thinking.
 This unit will also provide icebreaker activities for students and teachers.